-Dealers who intend to terminate a dealer agreement must notify their suppliers no less than one hundred and twenty days prior to the effective date of the termination.
+Dealers who intend to terminate a dealer agreement must notify their suppliers no less than one hundred and twenty days prior to the effective date of the termination, unless there is an agreement to the contrary.
 Mass.
 Gen. Laws ch.
 93G § 2(c).
 All notifications required under § 2 must contain: